 Understand the job of a bookkeeper

-- Create financial reports.
+- Prepare financial statements.

-- Produce invoices.
+- Construct invoices.

-- Promote your business online.
+- Promote your company on the internet.

 Learn bookkeeping skills